BrindleDigital/rentfetch/readme.txt

 = 0.21.2 =

 * Minor admin UI updates (fixing a few labels, adding internal link to the Rent Fetch logo)
+* Adding ability to edit units
+* Adding highlighting for the synced unit fields
+* Adding filters to auto-highlight/disable synced unit fields for Yardi and Entrata

 = 0.21.1 =